 Use designated trails to avoid damage to natural resources and prevent injury.

 Avoid blocking the trail.
 Step aside to allow others to pass .

 Whether you’re walking or biking, always yield to equestrians.

 Leave no trace.
 Pack out what you pack in.
 Most preserves do not have trash cans.
 Littering is prohibited.

 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

 - Methuselah Trail, from Giant Salamander Trail to South Leaf Trail, is CLOSED to equestrians due to trail damage

-Skeggs Point Parking Lot (26 spaces): Access to the El Corte de Madera Creek Trail / Tafoni Trail entrance is located across Skyline Boulevard at the Caltrans Skeggs Point parking area.
-Parking is available on the east side of Skyline, about 4 miles north of Highway 84 and 1.5 miles south of Kings Mountain Road (left turn into the lot is prohibited when approaching from the north).
+Skeggs Point Parking Area (26 spaces): Access to the El Corte de Madera Creek Trail / Tafoni Trail entrance is located across Skyline Boulevard at the Caltrans Skeggs Point parking area.
+Parking is available on the east side of Skyline, about 4 miles north of Highway 84 and 1.5 miles south of Kings Mountain Road (left turn into the parking area is prohibited when approaching from the north).